 - We had lots of good moments together.

-We must always use a lot of or lots of including of.
+We must always use a lot of or lots of including of before a noun.
 However, we can use the expressions a lot or lots (without of) at the end of a sentence.

 - ‘How many beers did you have?’
 ‘I don’t know; I had lots/a lot.’